-During the course calendar times on Monday, we will meet for in-person workshops.
+During the course calendar times on Monday, we will usually meet for in-person workshops.
 During the workshops, I will answer some of your questions, we will do practice problems and past exam problems, discuss the real-world data and current events in the context of the models that are covered in the pre-recorded lectures, as well as the course material more broadly.
-We will also have a small, timed assessment almost every workshop which will be part of your participation grade (see section 7.4 for more details).